NIHON KOHDEN Life Scope PT (BSM-1700 Series) Transport Monitor and Data Non-Continuity

 >> See Draegar's "Pick And Go" Concept.

-The dangerous use of semi-quantitative estimation data for uncertain measurements and concurrently displaying a flawed CO2 waveform
+The dangerous use of uncertain semi-quantitative CO2 measurements and displaying a flawed CO2 waveform

 Nihon Kohden lacks sidestream CO2 sampling expertise and buys OEM units to offer them as expensive standalone.
 The AG-400 CO2 unit as shown, for example, is technology from Oridion Medical.
 For monitoring such as post-surgery recovery, integration of the sidestream CO2 into the monitor is a mandatory requirement because an external unit requires additional power socket besides necessitating the use of a trolley.